 Much about an aviation SMS would appear to be fairly solid, but at its root an aviation SMS is a structure of processes, always changing and adapting.
 One very well might measure the health of an aviation SMS by how well it adapts.

 The greatest sign of an immature SMS implementation is one that is static or fails to change.
 It implies resistance to change that cannot be overcome, failure to identify new hazards, or failure to improve existing safety policies.

 No End in Sight

 In aviation SMS, there are few if any considerable benchmarks where a safety manager can say, “All right, great, I’ve made it.”
 What we are really talking about here is

 - A sense of achievement

 Now, this is not to say that safety managers don’t feel accomplished, but only to say that their sense of achievement differs from most other, project-based, professions.

 It is much harder for a safety manager to find aspects of the job that have a sense of completion from which to derive accomplishment.
-After all, even with successful aviation SMS implementations, there are always things to improve, more changes.
+After all, even with successful aviation SMS implementations, there are always things to improve, and more changes.
 Even after a successful SMS implementation reaches phase four, the wheel keeps on turning.

 Related Aviation SMS Implementation Articles